17liamnaddell/schoolwork/latin/Latin_MJ9.md

 1. plural third
   1. they had carried
 1. plural third
-  1. they had given in <- Gia XD
+  1. they had given in
 1. plural third
   1. they had overcome
 1. singular first